RTEMS/rtems-docs/cpu_supplement/port.rst

 A processor may support any combination of memory models ranging from pure physical addressing to complex demand paged virtual memory systems.
-RTEMS supports a flat memory model which ranges contiguously over the processor’s allowable address space.
+RTEMS supports a flat memory model which ranges contiguously over the processor's allowable address space.
 RTEMS does not support segmentation or virtual memory of any kind.
 The appropriate memory model for RTEMS provided by the targeted processor and related characteristics